unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 - Your cryo insurance agency was waiting for your sleeve repair costs to become lower.
 - The contract on your revival designated a date after HL-3404-C53 went into effect.

-### Designation
-At the time of emergence, all Cryo-Emergents, are given an eight digit alphanumeric designation beginning with ‘CE-’.

 ## Persona

 SCA assesses each emergent for personality traits.
 Scores are given to each trait at a 1:1 ratio.
 Scores range between -2 and 4.